 The Company has thousands of customers.
-The total revenue of major customers (excluding related parties) accounted for 35% of the total operating revenue.
-Some of the major customers have higher level of growth volatility in operating revenue than the average level of changes in the Company's overall operating revenue, resulting in a significant impact on the financial performance of the Company.
-Therefore, we deemed the validity of occurrence of sales revenue coming from major customers with high level of volatility in operating revenue as a key audit matter.
+The total revenue of major customers (excluding related parties) accounted for 38% of the total operating revenue.
+Due to the impact of novel coronavirus pneumonia and group policy changes for the year ended December 31, 2022, the total operating revenue has declined compared with last year; however, operating revenue from some major customers has increased, which resulted in a significant impact on the financial performance of the Company.
+Therefore, we deemed the validity of the occurrence of sales revenue coming from major customers with a high level of volatility in the total operating revenue and abnormal accounts receivable turnover rate as a key audit matter.
 Refer to the accounting policies related to revenue recognition in Note 4 to the financial statements.